City-Bureau/field-guide/site/content/on-assignment/web-research.md

 1. Find your municipality’s official website
 2. Use quote marks (“ “) to locate a specific phrase verbatim (i.e. “Mark Murray” voting history)
-3. Use the minus sign (-) to remove results from your search (i.e. “Chicago crime -violence”)
+3. Use the minus sign (-) to remove results from your search (i.e. “Philadelphia crime -violence”)
 4. Use CTRL +F to find a specific word or phrase on a webpage
 5. Use “wildcard search” characters like asterisks (\*) and question marks (?) to widen your searches (i.e. search results for “educat\*” will include educate, educated, education, educational or educator)
 6. Use multiple search engines